vyos/vyos-documentation/docs/interfaces/addresses.rst

 ****

-This method is supported on all physical interfaces, and those that are directly connected to a physical interface (ethernet, VLAN, bridge, bond, pseudo-ethernet, wireless).
+This method is supported on all physical interfaces, and those that are directly connected to a physical interface (Ethernet, VLAN, Bridge, Bond, Pseudo-ethernet, Wireless).

 The command is `set interfaces $type $name address dhcpv6`.
 Examples: